v3 vs v4

 Full ESM

 v4 drops CommonJS in every package.
-Two files in your project need to change:
+The change you need is in one file:

-2. federation.config.(m)js — switch from require() / module.exports to import / export default, and update the import path to the v4 adapter package.
+1. federation.config.(m)js — rename it to federation.config.mjs and switch from require() / module.exports to import / export default, updating the import path to the v4 adapter package.

 The easiest change is to rename the `federation.config.js` to `federation.config.mjs`. — Node will treat that extension as ESM regardless of the package-wide setting.